Frequently Asked Questions

 We suggest that you apply for camp early to get the best activity selection.
 We apologize if your favourite activity is full or not available.
 However, we hope you’ll take the opportunity to try something new and different!

 Our online registration system automatically keeps track of available space in the cabins and divisions based on your child’s age/grade.
 If no space is available, the system will offer you a spot on the waiting list.
 Do not fret!
 If a particular division is very popular, we may (at the camp director’s discretion) open up an additional cabin or otherwise rework the cabin/division assignments to best accommodate the demand.
-Also, spots can open up if another camper decides to change which week they attend.
+Also, spots can open up due to cancellations.
 Our camp registrar will contact you to discuss your options.

 Please note that our registration system operates on a first-come, first-served basis.
 For the best results, register as soon as possible!

-Because we are a non-profit organization and rely entirely on volunteer staff, we are pleased to provide what we feel is an extremely competitive registration fee.
-Since we have no salaries to pay, we aim to just cover our operating costs.
-Our fees are calculated by totalling all of the costs of running our summer camp program, such as groceries, insurance, activity supplies, property maintenance, and office administration.
-Then we budget based on a projected 75% overall occupancy for our four weeks of summer camp.
+Because we are a non-profit organization and rely 100% on volunteer staff, we are pleased to provide what we feel is an extremely competitive registration fee.
+Our fees are calculated by totalling all of the costs of running our summer camp program, such as property expenses, groceries, insurance, activity supplies, maintenance, and office administration.
+Then we budget based on a projected 75% overall occupancy for each week of summer camp.

 So where do we get the funds to build projects like our cabins and the Wilkie Memorial Pavilion?
-First, any proceeds from camper fees, once our operating costs are covered, are applied toward capital projects.
-Second, we are a registered charity, and much of our ministry is made possible by generous donations from people like yourself!
+We are a registered charity, and much of our ministry is made possible by generous donations from people like yourself!
+Any proceeds from camper fees, once our operating costs are covered, are also applied toward capital projects.

 So how much are the fees?
 Visit our Dates and Fees page for up to date information.
 Remember, as our way of thanking you for your time and efforts at camp, we offer a discount for each of your dependent children if you volunteer as a staff member at camp!

 We understand that due to a variety of situations, it can be difficult for families to fit camper registration fees into their budgets.
-We hate to see financial constraints be a barrier between children and the camp experience.
-We occasionally receive donations from people who specifically request that the funds be used to help send someone to camp.
+It is our desire that financial constraints not be a barrier between children and the camp experience.
+We do receive donations from people who specifically request that the funds be used to help send someone to camp.
 Please speak to our camp registrar and we’ll see what we can do to help.

 Yes!
-If you are registered in the CILT or Service Team programs, or if you are a volunteer staff member, you can earn volunteer hours toward your high school diploma requirements.
+If you are registered in the CILT or Service Team programs, or if you volunteer as a staff member, you can earn volunteer hours toward your high school diploma requirements.
 You can also earn hours by volunteering with camp during other times, such as our spring and fall work weekends!